thisismypassport/shrinko8/README.md

 The linter checks for duplicate locals in the same or inner scope (even across functions)

 The linter allows duplicate variables named `_`, though

+# Token counting

+You can enable printing the number of tokens in the cart (including percentage):

+`python timp_p8_tools.py path-to-input.p8 path-to-output.p8 --lint --count --minify`

+E.g may print:

+`tokens: 4159 50%`